marvelm/rabbit-ex/README.md

 MIX_ENV=prod mix ecto.migrate
 ```

 Now you need to configure the secret key.
-Execute `mix phoenix.gen.secret` in the `rabbit` directory to obtain a secret.
+Execute `mix phoenix.gen.secret` to obtain a secret.
 Place the result in the `secret_key_base` field in `config/prod.secret.exs`
 You also need to specify the host (or IP address) of your server in `config/prod.exs`
 on line 21.